chantastic/minions.css/README.markdown

 <div class="p-1"> This element has 1em of padding</div>
 <div class="b-1p"> This element has a 1px border</div>
 <div class="m-1r"> This element has 1rem margin</div>
+<div class="m-1r m-2r@sm"> This element has 1rem margin on mobile and a 2rem margin for anything above </div>
 <div class="p_05">
   <div> Every direct child of this element has .5em of padding</div>
   <div class="p-0!"> ...but not this one.
 It's been reset to 0 </div>